fair-search/fairsearch-fair-for-elasticsearch/EXAMPLE.md

 </html>
 ```
 This will perform a Top10 query depending on which button you click.
 After receiving the response from the server, both methods will insert the response as a list into the html document.
+### Run everything
+First we have to start Elasticsearch.
+Open the bin directory in your elasticsearch folder and type
+`C:\Users\Demo\elasticsearch-6.2.4\bin>elasticsearch`
+Wait until Elasticsearch has started.

+After that we have to start the server.
+Open the Project directory and type:
+`C:\Users\Demo\App>node server.js`

+Now open your browser on `localhost:8080`.
+Clicking on one of the buttons will show you the results.